demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 ![Instance Name](../../../docs/doc_imgs/reference/instance_name.png)

 By creating this incident and filling the app and instance information, a configuration will be saved in the integration context.
 This is transparent to the user.
 Then you will be able to use the ***okta-iam-get-configuration*** command to view the configuration and use it in playbooks at any time.
-Note that when using the aforementioned command, you will have to use the *using* parameter with the correct instance name of Okta in which you made the configuration.
+Note that when using the ***okta-iam-get-configuration*** command, you will have to use the *using* parameter with the correct instance name of Okta in which you made the configuration.

 #### IAM - App Sync playbook